Fresh, Healthy, and Free!

 Lemon: A quarter cup of lemon juice contains 31% of the recommended daily intake of vitamin C, 3% of folate, and 2% of potassium and has been proven to have anti-inflammatory effects.
 A lemon’s antiseptic properties help kill off bacteria in the mouth that cause bad breath.

-Lettuce: With 8 calories and 1-2 grams of carbohydrates per cup, lettuce is low in fiber and high in minerals, such as calcium, phosphorous, magnesium, and potassium.
-It is naturally low in sodium and packed with vitamin C, vitamin K, and folate.
+Lettuce: With 8 calories and 1-2 grams of carbohydrates per cup, lettuce is low in fiber and high in minerals.
+It is naturally low in sodium and packed with vitamins.

 Okra: Having 33 calories, 7 grams of carbohydrates, and 3 grams of fiber, okra is naturally free of fat.
 Okra is full of vitamins A, C, K1 and B6, which helps with your overall immune function while also helping with blood clotting.